netxms/netxms-doc/admin/object-management.rst

   type == NODE and !$node->isInMaintenanceMode and _haveAlarms

-When special syntax is used, calculation of variables in ``with`` happens only if the expression returns true (or while calculation the expression if that variable is used in the expression).
-Because of that we can use ``$node`` when calculating _haveAlarms and _numberOfCriticalAlarms in the above example, because we will not get into this part of code for objects which are not nodes (because our expression starts with ``type == NODE ``).
+When special syntax is used, calculation of variables in ``with`` happens only if the expression returns true (or while calculating the expression if that variable is used in the expression).
+Because of that we can use ``$node`` in _haveAlarms and _numberOfCriticalAlarms calculation in the above example, since we will not get into this part of code for objects which are not nodes because our expression starts with ``type == NODE``.

 Example with global variables: